The next major chapter of 5G development focuses on the arrival of 5G Advanced.

-Bell Labs anticipates that 5G Advanced, as well as future standards, will need base stations that support between 64 and 512 transceivers, the antenna elements that both send and receive data for increased uplink and downlink capacity per base station.
-For enterprise users, this means updated 5G Advanced systems will better support high-throughput data users on a network and improve cellular network connectivity indoors.
+Bell Labs anticipates that 5G Advanced, as well as future standards, will need base stations that support between 64 and 512 transceivers, which are the antenna elements that both send and receive data for increased uplink and downlink capacity per base station.
+For enterprise users, this means updated 5G Advanced systems better support high-throughput data users on a network and improve cellular network connectivity indoors.
 This is especially true for industrial wireless sensors that are often located in basement facilities.

 5G Advanced and AI

-It's still the early days for 5G Advanced, but carriers are preparing for the next phase of 5G.
+It's still early days for 5G Advanced, but carriers are preparing for the next phase of 5G.

 "Release 18 will support a number of system enhancements and support for vertical services -- from XR experiences to artificial intelligence and machine techniques in the network," said Brian Daly, assistant vice president of standards and industry alliances at AT&T Labs.
 "However, these specifications will not be complete until early 2024."